iotaledger/identity.rs/examples/README.md

 cargo run --example getting_started
 ```

-The following examples are avaliable for using the basic account (A high level API):
+The following examples are available for using the basic account (A high level API):

 | # | Name | Information |
 | :--: | :----------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------- |